keunbum/git_probation/git_basic.md

 ### `add`
 Performs 'staging', the first part of that two-step process.

-Staging and committing separately gives dvelopers complete control over the history of their project without changing how they code and work.
+Staging and committing separately gives developers complete control over the history of their project without changing how they code and work.

 ```bash